(See also Overview of Demyelinating Disorders.)

 Bladder dysfunction is treated based on its underlying mechanism.

-Fatigue can be treated with amantadine 100 mg po tid, modafinil 100 to 300 mg po once/day, armodafinil 150 to 250 mg po once/day, or extended-release amphetamine 10 to 30 mg once/day.
+Fatigue can be treated with amantadine 100 mg orally 3 times a day, modafinil 100 to 300 mg orally once a day, armodafinil 150 to 250 mg orally once a day, or extended-release amphetamine 10 to 30 mg once a day.

 Regular exercise (eg, stationary biking, treadmill, swimming, stretching, balance exercises), with or without physical therapy, is recommended, even for patients with advanced MS, because exercise conditions the heart and muscles, reduces spasticity, prevents contractures and falls, and has psychologic benefits.

-Vitamin D supplements (800 to 1000 units daily) may decrease the risk of disease progression.
+Vitamin D supplements (eg, 600 to 4000 IU/day to achieve blood levels of 20 to 50 ng/mL [50 to 125 nmol/L] ) may decrease the risk of disease progression (8).
 Serum vitamin D levels should be monitored to make sure that dosing is adequate.
 Vitamin D also reduces the risk of osteoporosis, particularly in patients at increased risk because mobility is decreased or they take corticosteroids.

 Patients should maintain as normal and active a life as possible but should avoid overwork, fatigue, and exposure to excess heat.
 Cigarette smoking should be stopped.

 Vaccination does not appear to increase risk of exacerbations.